kelvinvaddoriya/StockAnalysisAssistant/README.md

 A lightweight, two-tier app for exploring and analyzing stock data with an AI chat interface.
 The backend exposes an `API` that streams model-generated responses and can call tools for real-time market data.
 The frontend is a React app that provides a chat UI.

 - Frontend: React + TypeScript + Vite
-- Backend: FastAPI + LangChain + yfinance
+- Backend: FastAPI + LangChain + yfinance + Supabase
 - Data/tools: `yfinance` for prices, history, balance sheet, and news
+- Database: Supabase for persistent chat history

 > Note: The backend currently streams responses over Server-Sent Events (SSE) and uses an OpenAI-compatible API via LangChain’s `ChatOpenAI`.